NRCS Working Lands for Wildlife is partnering with private landowners to defend core grazing lands from invasive annual grasses.

 “Job number one is to defend the cores,” Maestas said.
 “If we anchor our efforts here then move our way out, we’re less likely to get flanked by invasives.”

-Defending cores means continually monitoring for any invasive annual grasses, and caring for native range plants through sustainable land management practices.
+Defending cores means continually monitoring for any invasive annual grasses, and caring for native range plants.

 The next priority is to grow these cores by bolstering perennial plants and removing invasive seed sources on their periphery.
-In sagebrush landscapes, this often includes using herbicides to get rid of any invasive grasses and their seeds in the soil followed by re-planting native grasses, shrubs, and forbs where needed.
+In sagebrush landscapes, this often includes using herbicides on invaders, followed by re-planting native grasses, shrubs, and forbs.

-WLFW is poised to help more states develop big-picture strategies to “Defend the Core”, guided by its framework for conservation action in the sagebrush biome.
+WLFW is poised to help more states develop big-picture strategies to “Defend the Core”, guided by our Framework for Conservation Action in the Sagebrush Biome.
 In addition, WLFW is investing Farm Bill conservation dollars on hundreds of ranches each year to fight back against invasive annual grasses and maintain healthy working sagebrush lands.

 “This is a new, proactive path forward: save what’s intact and build out from there.
 It requires neighbors working together to pinpoint and protect the best rangelands left,” Maestas said.
 “This is how we get ahead of invasives instead of simply chasing the worst problems.”